Dollar drifts up as central bank troika eyed

 In a Reuters poll, all 11 economists predicted the benchmark one-week repo rate, now at 17.75 percent, would be raised.
 The average forecast was for a hike to 22 percent, but predictions ranged widely from an increase of 225 basis points to 725 basis points.

-Turkey's lira was almost flat at 6.3475 per dollar TRYTOM=D4.
-It had slumped to a record low 7.2400 in mid-August, raising investor expectations for the central bank to tighten monetary policy and arrest the currency's slide.
+Turkey’s lira was almost flat at 6.3475 per dollar.
+It had slumped to a record low 7.2400 in mid-August, raising investor expectations for the central bank to tighten monetary policy and arrest the currency’s slide.

 Reporting by Saikat Chatterjee; Additional reporting by Shinichi Saoshiro in TOKYO; Editing by Janet Lawrence